 In Spring 2017 Google announced their revolutionary, new hybrid mobile application development framework, Flutter.
 While the idea of hybrid frameworks in themselves isn’t a revolutionary concept, what google has provided us with is.

-Traditionally, web and mobile apps are developed in one of three ways, Native, Cross Platform or Hybrid.
-Where Native is concerned, you’re developing an application solely for use on one operating system, typically in mobile they would be Android or iOS.
-Native development requires extensive knowledge of at times complex programming languages, as a result, the associated cost and timeline of producing a Native app is greatly increased.
+Traditionally, web and mobile apps are developed in one of three ways, Native, Cross-Platform or Hybrid.
+Where Native is concerned, you’re developing an application solely for use on one operating system, typically in mobile, they would be Android or iOS.
+Native development requires extensive knowledge of at times complex programming languages, as a result, the associated cost and timeline of producing a Native app are greatly increased.
 It also entails what is essentially 2 separate apps, both needing individual updates, and bug fixes, which with its complexity can drive up costs.

 Traditionally, native apps delivered the best performance, they were more intuitive which led to a better user experience, interactions were also developed specifically for the platform meaning they felt more natural to the user.

 There is a third way to develop apps, and this is where Flutter comes in.
-Flutter is a hybrid language, which in a nutshell is a combination between the efficiency of developing for cross platform, with the intuitive and robust nature of Native Development.
+Flutter is a hybrid language, which in a nutshell is a combination of the efficiency of developing for cross-platform, with the intuitive and robust nature of Native Development.

 If you’d like to experience the possibilities of flutter in action, check out the DB8 and Quieten apps.
 They’re both currently live on the Android and IOS stores and utilise OS features such as subscription gateways, network layer tools, and animation.